There are a handful of ways to invest in real estate. Investors have the option to buy REITs, invest in rental properties, or consider house flipping.

 On the surface, there is not much going on in a Fundrise account.
 You would create an account, select the account level and strategy that suits you, and let the automatic goal-based investing kick in.

 On the backend, however, Fundrise builds up capital by pooling money from its clients.
 The service then uses this fund to build, acquire, and manage all kinds of properties from houses, shopping centers, hotels, and industrial properties.

 Essentially, Fundrise sells its users two types of products: eREITs and eFunds.
-These two are limited liability companies that manages the real estate projects for every Fundrise Portfolio.
+These two are limited liability companies that manage real estate projects for every Fundrise Portfolio.

-In terms of deals, the firm’s average deals are made on assets valued under $50 million.
-Also, Fundrise invests directly on a property that costs up to $5 million.
-On occasions, the company also opt in on commercial properties which can amount anywhere from $10 million to $15.5 million.
+In terms of deals, the firm’s average deals are made on assets valued at under $50 million.
+Also, Fundrise invests directly in a property that costs up to $5 million.
+On occasions, the company also opt-in on commercial properties which can amount anywhere from $10 million to $15.5 million.

-Fundrise boasts their asset selection methodology.
-The company claims that each asset acquired goes through extensive network combined with 100+ years of experience.
-Moreover, according to the service only a handful of gems are selected from over a thousand opportunities that arise yearly.
+Fundrise often boasts its asset selection methodology.
+The company claims that each asset acquired goes through an extensive network combined with 100+ years of experience.
+Moreover, according to the service, only a handful of gems are selected from over a thousand opportunities that arise yearly.

 Getting Started with Fundrise

 If Fundrise appeals to you and you want to hop on to the service, here’s a quick rundown of the registration process.
 The process is broken down into five main sections: Basic Info, Account Details, Funding, Agreements, and Review & Finish.

 The first thing you’ll need to do when creating a Fundrise account is to visit their official website.
 From here, you will see right away the orange “Get Started” button.

 Upon clicking the button, you will be taken to a page where you must enter a valid email address.
 Then, that step will be followed shortly by Fundrise’s account level selection.